PluribusDigital/playbook/README.md

 To make edits, add or update files in the `_sections` directory.
 Note: the formatting is based on [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax.

 Sections will be ordered by the alpha sort of the file name.
 Therefore, by prefixing file names with a number, we can control the order.

+## Organization of Content

+The basic model is as follows:

+* __Topics__: A topic is the higher-level item, corresponding to one larger guide, rendered as a single long page.

+* __Sections__: Each topic is comprised of multiple sections, each rendered under a heading.

 ## Adding Topics